hongzhonglu/vivarium/lens/actor/README.md

-# Agent
+# Actor

-Distributed simulation of whole cell agents relative to a shared environment.
+Distributed simulation of agents with cell processes in a shared environment.

 ## Setup